-- 3. Within this document a number of phrases are used which can be explained: - Child Protection is an aspect of safeguarding, but is focused on how we respond to children who have been significantly harmed or are at risk of significant harm. - The term Staff applies to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity.
+- 4. Within this document a number of phrases are used which can be explained: - Child Protection is a significant aspect of safeguarding, but is focused on how we respond to children who have been significantly harmed or are at risk of significant harm. - The term Staff applies to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity.
 This also includes parents and governors. - Child refers to all young people who have not yet reached their 18 birthday.
 On the whole, this will apply to pupils of our school.
 However, the policy will extend to visiting children and students from other establishments.
 For our children with an education, health and care (EHC) plan, this expands to 25 if they need more support than is available through special educational needs support. - Parent refers to birth parents and other adults in a parenting role for example adoptive parents, step parents, guardians and foster carers. - Abuse could mean neglect, physical, emotional or sexual abuse or any combination of these.
-Parents, carers and other people can harm children either by direct acts and / or failure to provide proper care.
-Explanations of these are given within the Schools and Education Guidance for developing Safeguarding Policies document.
-See Annex 8.

-• DSL is the Designated Safeguarding Lead
+Additionally, it also includes exploitation of any form and radicalisation.
+Parents, carers, other adults or children can harm children either by direct acts and / or failure to provide proper care.
+Explanations of these are set out within KCSiE 2022 and our wider safeguarding policy. - DSL is the Designated Safeguarding Lead, a specially trained member of the senior leadership team, or their deputy to the same standard, appointed into the role with job descriptions and set of responsibilities clearly defined.